 Taking good care of your feet—wear shoes that fit well, use moisturizer, and check for injuries every day

 Strictly controlling your blood sugar lowers the chance of diabetes complications.
 But your blood sugar level may drop too low.
-Low blood sugar is called hypoglycemia Hypoglycemia "Hypo" means low.
-"Glycemia" has to do with the amount of sugar (glucose) in your blood (blood sugar).
-So, hypoglycemia is when your blood sugar drops too low.
-Blood sugar is your body's main... read more .
+Low blood sugar is called hypoglycemia Hypoglycemia Hypoglycemia is when your blood sugar drops too low.
+Blood sugar is your body's main source of fuel, so low blood sugar causes problems.
+Hypoglycemia causes hunger, sweating, shakiness, and... read more .
 Blood sugar is your body's main source of fuel, so low blood sugar can cause serious problems:

 Hunger, sweating, shakiness, weakness, and trouble thinking clearly